Skip to Content

 Blog

 Paradox, What Are You Doing?
+[Update]

-The company's publishing arm keeps making unforced errors
+The company keeps making unforced errors

 Let me be very clear on this: I'm a huge fan of the grand strategy games that Paradox's internal studios are responsible for.
 Crusader Kings, Hearts of Iron, Europa Universalis, I cannot get enough of that shit.
 But Paradox is a business comprised of two halves.
 And the other--a publisher of other studios’ games--is currently fucking up everything they touch.